FRRouting/frr/doc/user/basic.rst

    Shows the current configuration of the logging system.
 This includes the status of all logging destinations.

+.. index:: show log-filter
+.. clicmd:: show log-filter

+   Shows the current log filters applied to each daemon.

 .. index:: show memory
 .. clicmd:: show memory